loisaleghe/elevatorSimulator/README.txt

 1. Elevator arrives on a floor
 2. Elevator sends arrival signal to ElevatorSubsystem
-3. Elevator subsystem notifies schedular about elevator arrival
+3. Elevator subsystem sends floor requests to the scheduler
-4. Schedular fetches floor requests for elevator's current floor and sends these to the ElevatorSubsystem
+4. Scheduler fetches floor requests for elevator's current floor and sends these to the ElevatorSubsystem
 5. If there are floor requests, ElevatorSubsystem instructs elevator to move to specified floors.
-6. At the same time, FloorSubsystem continiously sends floor requests to the schedular.
+6. At the same time, FloorSubsystem continously sends floor requests to the scheduler.
 7. Program keeps running until there are no more floor requests and elevator has visited all of it's floors

 Test Set-Up Instruction